anvox/anvox.github.io/_posts/2024-01-08-goal-set-and-settings-revise.markdown

 ## 2024 Goals

 1. 🎄 Finish Code avent of 2024.
-I need to figure out what prepare in advance.12~~ 6 tech books.
+I need to figure out what prepare in advance.
-2. 📚 Read and summarize ~~
+2. 📚 Read and summarize ~~12~~ 6 tech books.
 3. ♾️ Relearn Probability and statistics
 4. 🧮 Relearn calculus
 5. 🎰 Built a project in new language.
 In Rust or Zig or Crystal, I prefer something supports webasm.